aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lesson-01/index.md

 You can also make your own sensors using conductive textiles, yarns and other materials.

-- [Kobakant | How To Get Waht You Want](https://howtogetwhatyouwant.at/) is an excellent resource for making your own sensors.
+- [Kobakant | How To Get What You Want](https://howtogetwhatyouwant.at/) is an excellent resource for making your own sensors.
 - [Sensors section from Kobakant](https://www.kobakant.at/DIY/?cat=26)
 - Aalto offers two courses if you are interested in wearables and combining textiles with electronics
   - [Smart Wearables](https://sisu.aalto.fi/student/courseunit/aalto-CU-1150972289-20240801/brochure)